Ferndale, California: Wastewater treatment

 Ferndale's first sewage treatment facility and combined sewer system was built in 1953 and upgraded in 1973, 1994 and 2001.
 Improvements were made to the sewers in 1989 under a $400,000 project funded by the California State Water Resources Control Board to improve the collection system and reduce inflow and infiltration.

-Less than ten years later, El Niño storms in April 1998 caused Williams Creek to change course due to debris blockage.
+El Niño storms in April 1998 caused Williams Creek to change course due to debris blockage.
 Williams Creek had been the major tributary of the Salt River near the treatment plant, so diversion lowered the volume of water available and caused the dilution ratios at the plant to exceed permitted levels.
-Record storm water flows also damaged the plant and the city applied for assistance under the FEMA-1203-DR-CA El Niño storm Presidential disaster declaration.
+Record storm water flows also damaged the plant and the city applied for financial assistance under the FEMA-1203-DR-CA El Niño storm Presidential disaster declaration.
 On May 15, 2003, the Regional Water Board (RWB) placed a Cease and Desist order on Ferndale due to discharges of treated wastewater which exceeded one percent of the flow of Francis Creek / Salt River stream system.
 The city paid a $48,000 penalty to the RWB and agreed to complete an environmental project instead of paying $78,000 more in penalties to the RWB and began replacing the old plant in 2009.

 The new wastewater plant was completed in 2011 and provides tertiary treatment for nearly 1,500 commercial and residential users.
 The only other wastewater facility like Ferndale's in California is in Colfax.